A number of factors, including driver education, driver behavior, and alcohol impairment can have an effect on teen car crash fatalities and injuries.

 Source: Carne, C., McGehee, D., Harland, K., Weiss, M., & Raby, M. (2015).
 Using naturalistic driving data to assess the prevalence of environmental factors and driver behaviors in teen driver crashes.
 Downloaded Nov.
 9, 2016, from aaafoundation.org.

 The latest National Highway Traffic Safety Administration (NHTSA) data confirm speeding is associated with a disproportionate number of young driver fatal crashes.
-In 2020, 35% of fatal crashes among young male drivers (15 to 20 years old) involved speeding compared to 16% of crashes involving middle-age male drivers (45 to 54 years old).
+In 2021, 35% of fatal crashes among young male drivers (15 to 20 years old) involved speeding, compared to 16% of crashes involving middle-age male drivers (45 to 54 years old).
 Fatal crashes involving females follow a similar trend.
-Eighteen percent of fatal crashes among young female drivers involved speeding, compared to 10% of crashes involving middle-age female drivers.
+Twenty-one percent of fatal crashes among young female drivers involved speeding, compared to 10% of crashes involving middle-age female drivers.

 - Data Table